webstudio-is/webstudio-community/README.md

 ### API

-   [Webstudio Designer](https://github.com/webstudio-is/webstudio-designer) provides an HTTP API you can use to fetch the data from Designer and render it in any way you want.
+   [Webstudio Designer](https://github.com/webstudio-is/webstudio-designer) provides a HTTP API you can use to fetch the data from Designer and render it in any way you want.

 ## CLI